 NOTES ON THE ITINERARY: Although we do our best to adhere to the above schedule, this itinerary is subject to change for numerous reasons beyond our control, including group pace and acclimatization, weather, road and trail conditions, restaurant availability, flight delays or cancellations, as well as changes in plane and train schedules.
 This trip is suitable for healthy participants accustomed to outdoor activities, age 7 and up.
-The Huayna Picchu ascent or the optional Km 104 hike are only recommended for kids age 12 and older.
+The Huayna Picchu ascent is only recommended for kids age 12 and older.
 On Day 03, please note Hacienda Sarapampa doesn't open on Sundays.

 Hotels mentioned in the itinerary are subject to availability at the time reservations are placed.
 Southwind has several preferred hotels in each region, so if a particular hotel is sold out for your dates, we will advise you of a confirmed alternative property of equal category.
 At Machu Picchu we stay at the comfortable Inkaterra Machu Picchu Hotel and there will be opportunities to visit the ruins in the early morning before most tourist trains arrive.
-At Cusco, in the case of overbookings or holidays, we may also use the deluxe boutique-style Aranwa hotel (also located near the main square, this restored colonial mansion from the XVI century also brings the added benefit of oxygenated rooms).
+At Cusco, in the case of overbookings or holidays, we may also use the deluxe boutique-style Aranwa Hotel (also located near the main square, this restored colonial mansion from the XVI century also brings the added benefit of oxygenated rooms).
 Distances and altitudes are approximate and travel times indicated do not include lunch breaks, rest or photo stops, time to explore the ruins, etc.

-2019 LAND COST: \$5,515 p.p.d.
-(4 - 6 participants)
+2024 LAND COST: 4-6 participants: from \$6,700 p.p.d.

-\$5,055 p.p.d.
-(7 - 12 participants)
+7-12 participants: from \$6,100 p.p.d.

-\$1,225 Single Supplement
+Single Supplement: from \$1,500

-p.p.d.= per person based on double or triple occupancy
+p.p.d.=per person based on double or triple occupancy not including airfare.